adelgado/annotator-rails/README.md

 exploration.
 The asset pipeline will minify in production.

 Annotator is "an open-source JavaScript library to easily add annotation functionality to any webpage.".
-Please see the [documentation](https://annotator.readthedocs.org/en/latest/index.html) for details.
+Please see its [documentation](https://annotator.readthedocs.org/en/latest/index.html) for details.